t-data-h/trino-on-k8s/hive-metastore/resources/istio/README-istio.md

 it is not recommended to expose hive as no auth controls are configured.

+Note, that the *Hive-Metastore* deployment will only support running the Thrift protocol under port 9083.
+Multi-tenant deployments are discouraged due to the unnecessary complexity, but if required, with services are separated by namespace, the Istio resources must still map to the hive service running on port 9083.

 The *istio-operator.yaml* provides an install resource for *istioctl*.
 ```sh